jonnonz1/nz-statute-book/acts/public/2022/oversight-of-oranga-tamariki-system-act-2022.md

     (ii) ensure that their complaints and investigations processes are visible and accessible to children and young people and their whānau, hapū, or iwi, or an individual or organisation supporting them, and to incorporate a tikanga Māori approach:
   (i) section 43 provides that the Chief Ombudsman must make reasonable efforts to develop arrangements with hapū, iwi, and Māori organisations for the purposes of supporting Ombudsmen in carrying out their duties and providing for the sharing of information under this Act:
   (j) section 49(4)﻿(b)﻿(i) requires the Monitor to consult hapū, iwi, and Māori organisations with whom the Monitor has entered into arrangements under section 19 when making information rules relating to the collection, use, and disclosure of information by the Monitor:
-  (k) section 58(2)﻿(b)﻿(i) requires an independent review of the operation of the Monitor under this Act to consider whether they are working effectively with hapū, iwi, and Māori organisations.
+  (k) clause 12(2)﻿(b)﻿(i) of Schedule 1 requires an independent review of this Act to consider whether the Monitor is working effectively with hapū, iwi, and Māori organisations.

 ### 7 Common duties
-(1) This section applies to the Monitor, an Ombudsman, and the Children and Young People’s Commission when they are carrying out work relating to children or young people who are receiving, or have previously received, services or support through the Oranga Tamariki system.
+(1) This section applies to the Monitor, an Ombudsman, and the Children’s Commissioner when they are carrying out work relating to children or young people who are receiving, or have previously received, services or support through the Oranga Tamariki system.
-(2) The common duties of the Monitor, the Ombudsman, and the Children and Young People’s Commission include— (a) to work together in a comprehensive, cohesive, and efficient way with each other, including by consulting and co-ordinating with each other and sharing information, as appropriate:
+(2) The common duties of the Monitor, the Ombudsman, and the Children’s Commissioner include— (a) to work together in a comprehensive, cohesive, and efficient way with each other, including by consulting and co-ordinating with each other and sharing information, as appropriate:
-  (b) to minimise the burden and potential risk of harm to individuals when the Monitor, the Ombudsman, or the Children and Young People’s Commission is performing or exercising a function, duty, or power:
+  (b) to minimise the burden and potential risk of harm to individuals when the Monitor, the Ombudsman, or the Children’s Commissioner is performing or exercising a function, duty, or power:
   (c) to minimise the burden on agencies when they are gathering information under this Act and carrying out preliminary inquiries, investigations, or reviews:
   (d) to co-ordinate communications to individuals, agencies, Ministers of the Crown, and the public, as appropriate.